sara-sabr/ITStrategy/_pages/en/human-development-life-cycle.md

 permalink: /human-development-life-cycle.html
 ---

-## Human Development Life Cycle (HDLC)

-The vision of HDLC is when the government of canada can follow a citizens from cradle to grave, providing services through modern technologies and interacting seamlessly with them through digital infrastructure.
+The vision of Human Development Life Cycle (HDLC) is when the government of canada can follow a citizens from cradle to grave, providing services through modern technologies and interacting seamlessly with them through digital infrastructure.

 ### What can prevent implementation of HDLC